wp-plugins/bft-autoresponder/readme.txt

 == Changelog ==

-= Changes in 1.9.3 =
+= Changes in 2.0 =
 1. Changed the cron job logic in attempt to avoid a multiple emails issue that some people complain about
 2. Improved the cron job logic further to avoid simultaneous runnings of the same
 3. When the sender's detail are left empty will use the default sender from your Wordpress Settings page
+4. Many strings were missing in the .pot file, fixed this.
+5. From version 2.0 you can send immediate newsletters.
+Do it with caution.
-4. Other code fixes and code improvements
+6. Other code fixes and code improvements

 = Changes in 1.9: =